Listen to this post |

 - Super-charge the aesthetics of your design project

-- Data visualization in diagrams, chart, and graphs
+- Data visualization in diagrams, charts, and graphs

 Use The Right Tool